College for Women | School of Humanities, Arts, and Sciences

 Applied science in psychology majors will complete the psychology pre-physical therapy sequence of courses and supporting work for the DPT program.
 This includes courses in biology, anatomy, physiology, chemistry, physics, psychology, statistics, and mathematics, while providing a special emphasis in psychology.

-In addition to preparing students for graduate work in physical therapy, the psychology major prepares them for graduate work in sports, experimental, clinical, or counseling psychology.
+In addition to preparing students for graduate work in physical therapy, the applied science in psychology major prepares them for graduate work in sports, experimental, clinical, or counseling psychology.

-The applied science degree in psychology prepares students for graduate study within the following areas:
+The applied science in psychology program prepares students for graduate study within the following areas:

 - sports psychology